ozontech/kelp/README.md

     // custom icon will be added to all functions in this package "functionFqnPrefix": "com.your.designsystem.package.components.",
     "functionSimpleNamePrefix": "Ds" // optional
   },

+  // For this feature to work, you need to
+  // 1.
+Declare `annotation class KelpColorPreview(val light: String, val dark: String = "")` somewhere in your codebase
+  // 2.
+Annotate all your color properties EXACTLY like this:
+  //
+  // @KelpColorPreview(light = "92FF0000") // or FF0000
+  // val primary: Color
+  //
+  // or
+  //
+  // @KelpColorPreview(light = "FF00FF00", dark = "FFFFFF00")
+  // val secondary: Color
+  "colorPreview": {
+    "codeCompletionEnabled": true,
+    "gutterEnabled": true,
+  },

   // Rendering design system icons in the code completion and gutter (where breakpoints are).